deathworlders/online/content/books/deathworlders/chapter-22-warhorse-pt2-second-year.md

 Ava could only give them an apologetic smile and a shrug.

 Up close, she had to admit that Charlotte was right: they *were* pretty.
 The taller one with the dark hair, who was wearing a silver waistcoat and bottle-green jeans, shook their hands smiling a relaxed and amused smile.
-"Hello Charlotte from Newcastle and Ava from outer space." he said, "I'm Sean from Finchley, and this is Ben from…actually where *are* you from, Ben?"
+"Hello Charlotte from Newcastle and Ava from outer space." he said, "I'm Sean from Finchley, and this is Ben from...actually where *are* you from, Ben?"

 "Southampton."
 Ben replied, treating Charlotte to a handsome half-smile that was the exact masculine answer to her own flirtatious stance.
 Sean looked between them, then caught Ava's gaze and rolled his eyes.
 "I'll get the drinks in then, shall I?"
 He offered.